-M&A, dividend recapitalization, and employee stock ownership plan (ESOP) deals currently in process will likely be impacted by the highly volatile market conditions created by the COVID-19 outbreak.
+In-process M&A deals will likely be impacted by the highly volatile market conditions created by the COVID-19 outbreak.

-Regardless the deal format, details including price, structure, financing, and reps & warranties will be subject to renewed scrutiny prior to closing.
+Regardless whether the transaction is a third-party sale, an ESOP, or a dividend recapitalization, critical details including price, structure, financing, and reps & warranties will be subject to renewed scrutiny prior to closing.
 This could result in re-pricing, changes in financing terms (regardless of commitments), adjustments to representations being made by sellers and, most importantly, the timing or likelihood of closing the transaction.

 The key for business owners involved in these situations is to focus on their core business and to assess/clarify the state of their operations from various perspectives:

 What is the expected impact of current economic conditions on your business?